jnidzwetzki/jnidzwetzki.github.io/pages/about.md

 ### Hi there 👋

 I am Jan, a software developer and computer scientist ([Dr. rer. nat.](https://www.fernuni-hagen.de/universitaet/stimmen/nidzwetzki.shtml)) with a focus on distributed databases and distributed systems.
-I am 37 years old, live in Berlin (Germany), and have been working in IT for about 20 years.
+I live in Berlin (Germany) and have been working in IT for about 20 years.
 I worked as a system administrator, network administrator, software developer, and CTO.
 At the moment, I am working as a senior software developer on a PostgreSQL extension for time-series data.

 - 🔭 My PhD project is [BBoxDB](https://bboxdb.org), a distributed key-bounding-box-value database.
 BBoxDB is a NoSQL database for multi-dimensional data implemented from scratch (see [full paper](https://link.springer.com/article/10.1007/s10619-019-07275-w)).
 With BBoxDB Streams, the software can also process multi-dimensional data streams and execute continuous queries (e.g., continuous range queries and continuous spatial joins, see the [full paper](https://link.springer.com/article/10.1007/s10619-022-07408-8)).